Bulk or Cut First? The Simple Answer for Women 40+.

 • You can commit to a short dieting season and still lift consistently

-Choose a lean bulk if
+Choose a lean bulk if:

 • You are already fairly lean (roughly under 23% body fat), but look soft or flat